aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 --cluster-name=<name_of_cluster_member>
 ```

-At this point you have joined the cluster to the federation and you are able to access all [Karmada features](https://karmada.io/docs/key-features/features).
+At this point you have joined the cluster to Karmada and you are able to access all [Karmada features](https://karmada.io/docs/key-features/features).

 ## Multi cluster scheduling with Karmada

 Karmada enables many advanced capabilities such as [multi-cluster scheduling](https://karmada.io/docs/userguide/scheduling/resource-propagating), [multi-cluster failover](https://karmada.io/docs/userguide/failover/failover-overview) or [autoscaling across different cluster](https://karmada.io/docs/userguide/autoscaling/federatedhpa).

 As an example at this point, assume you have three clusters registered with Karmada.
 Two in in eu-central-1 region and one in us-east-1.
 You can deploy a simple nginx application that will span across all three clusters.
 You also want to equally spread the capacity across cluster in Europe and North America.
-Since you have two cluster in eu-central-1 region, you want each to have 25% of the pods in each thus you give a weight 1.
-For us-east-1 region you want to have 50% of pods in the only cluster available there thus you give a weight 2.
+Since you have two clusters in eu-central-1 region, you want each to have 25% of the pods, thus you give a weight 1.
+For the us-east-1 region you want to have 50% of pods in the only cluster available, thus you give a weight 2.

 1. Create a propagation policy that will give the required weights to different clusters.